pinkychow1010/EO-Climate-Hazard-Analysis-App/README.md

 ## **Introduction**

-Intraurban analysis toolbox is an interactive API for on-the-fly analysis with Google Earth Engine (GEE), which is a cloud computing platform with a [multi-petabyte catalogue](https://developers.google.com/earth-engine/datasets) of geospatial datasets and satellite imagery.
-In the recent years, earth observation imagery has become very popular in the global communities to empower diverse environmental applications, including in the domain of climate risk.
+**Intraurban analysis toolbox** is an interactive API for on-the-fly analysis with Google Earth Engine (GEE), which is a cloud computing platform with a [multi-petabyte catalogue](https://developers.google.com/earth-engine/datasets) of geospatial datasets and satellite imagery.
+In the recent years, earth observation imagery has become very popular in the global communities to empower diverse environmental applications, including in the domain of **climate risk**.
 Due to the vast potential, many individuals are keen to extract insights into social and economic factors, such as heat wave exposure or relative wealth.
-[This toolbox](https://sites.google.com/view/intraurban/home) serves as the bridge in between to provide users with derived information without the need for preprocessing, modelling, and big data storage.
+[This toolbox](https://sites.google.com/view/intraurban/home) serves as the bridge in between to provide users with derived information about climate hazards **without the need for preprocessing, modelling, and big data storage**.
 It is intended for scholars worldwide, who would like to explore climate hazards in the urban environment.
-It is also designed for individuals planning to perform further analysis and visualization of the geospatial datasets.
+It is also designed for individuals planning to perform **further analysis and visualization** of the geospatial datasets.

 ![](https://github.com/pinkychow1010/pinkychow1010.github.io/blob/master/assets/images/analysis.gif)